Agile Methodologies Enhance Appian Delivery – Part 1

 Once the stories have been fully vetted, the next step in the agile process entails for the development team to go through an official story pointing session where a consensus estimate on the level of work is agreed upon.
 The representation of the points can vary depending on the client.

-At BIG, ‘points’ generally represent the number of days that are required to complete the development.
+Here at Bits In Glass, ‘points’ generally represent the number of days that are required to complete the development.
 Also, all members of the Development Team are required to review the acceptance criteria — it must be clear and as specific as possible to ensure the points are accurate and there is no confusion during development.

 About the Author